Abjad/abjad/trunk/abjad/docs/source/start_here/installation/index.rst

 Abjad depends on Python
 -----------------------

-You must have Python 2.5, 2.6 or 2.7 installed to run Abjad.
+You must have Python 2.7 installed to run Abjad.

 Abjad does not yet support the Python 3.x series of releases.